Refocusing the science, innovation and technology system

 New Zealand Trade and Enterprise (NZTE) will focus on driving export growth by facilitating trade and access to international markets and ensuring New Zealand businesses have the necessary support to expand their international reach.

-Both Invest NZ and NZTE will be performance based and have a culture underpinned by clear economic incentives, with a laser focus on commercial outcomes.
+Both Invest NZ and NZTE will have a culture underpinned by clear economic incentives, with a laser focus on commercial outcomes.
 The agencies will also have clearly defined roles that allow them to function as easy conduits for inward investment and outward growth.

 NZTE will incubate Invest NZ and run its establishment process before it officially becomes an Autonomous Crown Entity.
 An Autonomous Crown Entity is a type of statutory Crown entity in New Zealand that must consider government policy when directed by the responsible minister.
 Examples include the Arts Council of New Zealand, and Te Māngai Pāhō (Māori Broadcasting Funding Agency).